Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Experiment in Ad Viewing

 I watched YouTube on and off for a day on a clean notebook computer with private browsing.
-My history showed that I only “watched” 10 videos:
+My history shows that I only “watched” ten videos:

-• I fast-forwarded through a few of them to get past the “like and subscribe” runtime padding.
+• I fast-forwarded through a few to skip the “like and subscribe” padding.

-• I jumped to the end of one just to get to the “top three” from a “top twenty” list.
+• I jumped to the end of one just to get to the “top three” in a “top twenty” list.

 • The rest were music videos.

-In all, for watching parts of 10 videos, I was exposed to 8 ads, and only two were skippable (which I skipped).
+In all, for watching parts of ten videos, I was exposed to eight ads, and only two were skippable (which I skipped).

 $0.15 as a Ballpark CPV